BattModels/asimtools/paper.md

 repeated use and in high-throughput workflows.
 The global calc_input.yaml and env_input.yaml configuration files describe the possible calculators and environments respectively and are accessible to all simulations.
-Therefore they only need to be modified when new environments or calculators are configured which is rare.
+Therefore they only need to be modified when new environments or calculators are configured, which is rare.
 The asimmodule, a python module, forms the heart of the approach.
 A large library of asimmodules and corresponding examples are provided within ASIMTools for standard atomic calculations.
 Users can also